The Age of Adaline: Costumes

 Oscar winner Angus Strathie designed the costumes for the film.
 The costume designer talked about the importance of the outfits worn by Lively's character Adaline as integral parts of her story, which takes place through several fashion eras.

 Filming

 Filming began on March 10, 2014, in Vancouver and continued through May 5.
 On March 11, 2014, filming at the Hotel Vancouver commenced.
 Anamorphic lenses and minimal use of steadicams were employed to provide greater authenticity for scenes set in the 1930s, 1940s, and 1950s.
 The films Gentlemen Prefer Blondes and How to Marry a Millionaire served as inspiration for the period color tone and saturation.
 In the scenes in which Adaline is walking to the front of the San Francisco Public Library, the exterior shot of the library building was shot at the Vancouver Art Gallery, British Columbia.

 Music

-While Rob Simonsen scored the film, Lana Del Rey contributed a song titled "Life Is Beautiful", which is featured in the film's trailer but not included in the soundtrack.
+While Rob Simonsen scored the film, Lana Del Rey contributed a song titled "Life Is Beautiful", which is featured in the film's trailer but not included in film, or in the soundtrack album.

+Soundtrack album

+Lakeshore Records released a soundtrack album of songs featured in the film, as LKS 34478, on 7 April 2015.